 - Fast & Easy

-Note: Coverage is dependent on temperature, workmanship and site conditions.
+Coverage is dependent on temperature, workmanship and substrate condition.

 Packaging: 1.25kg and 5kg tin can